LaimonasG/spotify-data-transformation/README.md

  -Uploading to Aurora RDS is also flawed.
 Current approach mimics batch insertion, but still performs seperate insert statements for each row.
 Explored <br>
  posibilities to insert using COPY statement, this is probably the correct approach, but I didn't have enough time. <br>

+ -First view logic seems fine, but it keeps returning default 0 value for followers_sum.
+Because the sum logic is flawed, the second view also doesn't return proper result.
+Tried using left joins and lateral joins.
+Third view seems to work as intended.